 - While you were able to claim 80% of the donation for personal seat rights like season tickets for college sports events as a tax deduction before tax reform, you can no longer claim any of the donations as a tax deduction.

 Standard and Itemized Deductions

-You yourself may be in that category of people for whom the increased standard deduction is greater than their itemized deductions and now may have to take the standard deduction.
-For example, if you have $10,000 in state and local taxes (the new limit for property tax, state and local income taxes, personal property taxes and similar taxes), $8,000 in mortgage interest and $2,000 in charitable contributions, that totals to $20,000 of itemized deductions.
+You may be in that category of people for whom the increased standard deduction is greater than their itemized deductions and now may choose to take the standard deduction.
+For example, if you have $10,000 in state and local taxes (the new limit for property tax, state and local income taxes, personal property taxes and similar taxes), $8,000 in mortgage interest, and $2,000 in charitable contributions, that totals to $20,000 of itemized deductions.
 If you are single, you’ll likely itemize your deductions since $20,000 is greater than your $12,400 standard deduction.
 But if you are filing as a married couple, you’ll no doubt claim the standard deduction of $24,800 instead of itemizing your deductions, unless you end up with about $5,000 more in itemized deductions.

-Don’t worry about knowing which to chose, TurboTax ask you simple questions about you and gives you the option that gives the biggest tax refund that you are eligible for based on your entries.
+Don’t worry about knowing whether to take the standard deduction or itemize — TurboTax asks simple questions about you and will give you the option that gives the biggest tax refund that you are eligible for based on your entries.

 If you have questions, you can connect live via a one-way video to a TurboTax Live CPA or tax expert with an average 12 years experience to get your tax questions answered.
 TurboTax Live CPAs and Enrolled Agents are available in Spanish and English, year round and can even review, sign, and file your tax return.